SMTG-Bham/surfaxe/README.md

 ## License and how to cite

 Surfaxe is free to use under the MIT License.
-Please cite [add link] if you use it in your research.
+If you use it in your research, please cite
+> K. Brlec, D. W. Davies and D. O. Scanlon, *Surfaxe: Systematic surface calculations.* Journal of Open Source Software, 6(61), 3171, (2021) [DOI: 10.21105/joss.03171](https://joss.theoj.org/papers/10.21105/joss.03171)

 ## Detailed requirements